SolaceSamples/solace-samples-jms/_docs/using-external-jndi.md

 * Solace JNDI access details (url, username, password)
     * The Solace username takes the form of `username@message-vpn`
 * External JNDI access details (url, username, password)
     * The url for the file-based JNDI must be an existing directory, where a file named `.bindings` will be created if it didn't exist and it can be considered as a simple database.
 There is no control over the filename.
-In this tutorial we use the `~/temp` directory, which in Windows may refer to a `\temp` folder under the current drive.
+In this tutorial we use the `/tmp` directory, which in Windows may refer to a `\tmp` folder under the current drive.
     * The file-based JNDI example will ignore username and password; the code has been written to require it.
 * Operation: BIND, REBIND, UNBIND or LIST (UNBIND and LIST don't require Solace JNDI access details)
 * The JMS object reference name in Solace JNDI (-cf for ConnectionFactory, -queue or -topic)